jolars/normreg/paper/rebuttal.md

 > the lasso problem, since I am not familiar to the topic of Lasso).

 We respectfully disagree that the results need to be tailored to deep neural networks.
-We understand that you are not familiar with the Lasso, so we have trouble understanding how you are able to deduce that the work holds no value.
+We do not understand how you have come to the conclusion that our work does not hold merit and should be reconfigured into a paper about neural networks when you yourself state that you are not familiar with the topic of the paper.
 Could you please clarify?

 > (2)The paper analyzes traditional regression models, but current predominant
 > models also include CNNs, Transformers, etc., which use normalization